-The policy shift in accordance with European Union's 20-20-20 targets have forced to change the behavioral patterns of the industries in Europe and to find new ways to compete for the firms in the realm of their own industries.
-The 20-20-20 targets-based change in the industries could be branded with the motto "Exit from Europe" and it is inevitable that these industries will be eventually looking for new locations other than Europe.
-In this study, our findings suggest that the CAs of some energy-intensive industries such as chemicals and non-metallic mineral manufactures, iron and steel, and non-ferrous metals have been getting weaker for EU's last member countries during the period of interest.
-The apparent weakening in EU-13's aforementioned dirty industries might be considered as an early stage of a dramatic fall in terms of their competitiveness.
+The policy shift in accordance with EU's 20-20-20 targets have forced to change the behavioural patterns of the industries in Europe and to find new ways to compete for the firms in the realm of their own industries.
+The 20-20-20 targets-based change in the industries could be branded with the motto 'Exit from Europe' and it is inevitable that these industries will be eventually looking for new locations other than Europe.
+In this study, our findings suggest that the comparative advantages of some energy intensive industries such as chemicals and non-metallic mineral manufactures, iron and steel and non-ferrous metals have been getting weaker for EU's last member countries during the period of interest.
+However the process is just up the road.